Don’t become an entrepreneur.

 Regardless of where you live, though, you’ll get, at minimum, millions of helpful hits.

-If you’re not up for an in-depth search engine hunt at the moment, here are a few resources for starting your business that you can check out right away:
+If you’re not up for an in-depth search engine hunt at the moment, here is a resource for starting your business that you can check out right away:

 And that’s just some of our most recent articles.